Legal

 Audit logging of customer-facing actionsAll user actions on resources written to audit_logs: actor, action, resource, before/after, IP, user agent, request IDapp/Models/AuditLog.php; customer Audit Logs UI

-Audit logging of staff access to customer dataStaff actions on customer resources logged with the same schema, marked source=staff; SSH access via signed CA produces session log on jump hostAuditLog source field; SSH CA session logs
+Audit logging of administrator access to customer dataAdministrator actions on customer resources logged with the same schema, marked source=staff; SSH access via signed CA produces session log on jump hostAuditLog source field; SSH CA session logs

 Centralised log collectionLoki + Alloy collects all platform logs; Prometheus + Alertmanager + Grafana for metrics and alerting; 30-day retention defaultLoki/Alloy Helm values; Grafana dashboards